carrollm2/carrollm2.github.io/_posts/2020-01-03-first_portfolio_project_completed.markdown

 After building and testing the above in repl.it, I created a repository skeleton for my project.
 I used the Flatiron School walk through video to guide me through the initial steps before I started adding files for the above.

 Then I stopped.
 I should have planned earlier but I was so focused on finding a website to scrape that I overlooked the second part.
 How would my application interact with user?
-I knew I wanted to present a menu to user but didn't give too much thought about the details.
+I knew I wanted to present a menu to the user but didn't give too much thought about the details.

 Due to my poor planning, I basically wrote all the user interaction in the application's executable file.
 And it took me much longer than expected as I was finding bugs in my code as I went.
 After debugging, I was left with an application that worked but was a big mess to read.
 My functions were way too long, function names were misleading, and the list goes on and on.